 Resources are abundant on the Internet.
 We nowadays jump to the internet before speaking with anyone about anything.
 Our search spans from searching for housing to finding online reviews to doing extensive research for educational materials to why our baby has dark poop.
 We searched for many items related to our child over the last few years.
 I (Dear Mom) scrolled through many of those sites ...Read More

 In one of our last posts

 under the maternity category, we listed baby-related activities including feeding, burping, and sleeping.
-In reality, the childbirth experience has great many dimensions.
+In reality, the childbirth experience has a great many dimensions.
 There are so many different angles of this experience that it is difficult to explain.
-It is most certainly like trying to understand what an elephant looks like only by touching parts of ...Read More
+It is most certainly like trying to understand what an elephant looks like only by touching parts ...Read More

 It sounded so easy, such a fun, when we heard about others having babies.
 In practice, it is difficult, and of course stressful, we admit.
 However, it is as exciting as it gets and worth every bit of stress.
 We thought we would use an infographic representation of what to do during the three-days stay at the hospital.
 This is ...Read More

 We stared this discussion in a previous post